Saber-Class Tank – Unit Guide (Legion 2.6)

 Armor Piercing Shells

-My personal favorite ordinance upgrade as combined with the main gun you will have 3R 4B 2W with Impact 5 and Critical 1.
+My personal favorite ordnance upgrade as combined with the main gun you will have 3R 4B 2W with Impact 5 and Critical 1.
 You can often force 7 or more saves on armored targets.
-Rebel AT-RTs cower in fear.
-I almost always have armor piercing shells on my saber tank as it means you can pretty reliably beat any enemy armor list.
-I even managed to defeat 2 AATs with repair bots in an Invader League 6 game, not something that can often be done.
+Rebel AT-RTs cower in fear!
+If you really want the tank to have multiple options for different threats then this should be your choice in ADDITION to the beam cannon.

 Comms